A topology-changing variational framework for the Einstein-Hilbert functional: The localized Einstein-Hilbert action

 is well defined, i.e. $g+h$ remains a metric of signature $(r,s)$ for all $h\in \mathcal{U}(M,g;\Omega)$. \item We denote by $\tau_\EH(M)$ the final topology on $\{ M \} \times D_\EH(M) \times \K(M)$ with respect to the family of variational maps. \end{enumerate} \end{definition}

 Note that due to the Morrey embedding an open set $\mathcal{U}(M,g;\Omega)$ as in the definition always exists.
 This topology can be described explicitly by writing down a basis of open neighbourhoods.
-As we prove bellow, these are the open sets
+These are easily seen to be the open sets

-This means that two metrics in $D_\EH(M)$ are close only if they agree outside the given domain of variation; in that case the closeness is measured in terms of the Sobolev norm.
-This shows that the topology defined via the variational maps is indeed the natural one given the setup's regularity and local nature.
-The crucial insight here is that while $D_\EH(M)$ gives a description of admissible configurations, the topological space $\{ M\}\times D_\EH(M)\times\K(M)$ gives a prescription of admissible variations.
+This means that two metrics in $D_\EH(M)$ are close only if they agree outside a compact subset of the given domain of variation; in that case the closeness is measured in terms of the Sobolev norm, which is exactly what happens in the variational procedure.
+The crucial insight is that while $D_\EH(M)$ gives a description of admissible configurations, the topological space $\{ M\}\times D_\EH(M)\times\K(M)$ gives a prescription of admissible variations.
 Both aspects are important for the precise definition of the variational principle.